-You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
-If you change your PCP this may result in being limited to specific specialists or hospitals to which that PCP refers (i.e., sub-network, referral circles).
-Also noted in Section 2.3 below.
+You may change your PCP for any reason at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.
 You may choose a different PCP by using the Provider Directory or getting help from the MVP Medicare Customer Care Center.
 You may also access the Provider Directory on our website at mvphealthcare.com.
 Once you know the name of a physician you would like to see, confirm that he or she is accepting new patients and then contact the MVP Medicare Customer Care Center with the name of your new PCP.
 Your new PCP will be effective immediately.